July 25, 2022

 Power BI Overview for Beginners: Features, Reports, and How to Start

-To create understandable reports and update them in real time, modern businesses need a powerful service for information processing.
-Power BI is quite a multifunctional tool, so it’s hard enough to describe all its functionality in one article.
-We’ve decided to provide answers to basic questions about working with Power Bi, for example:
+To create understandable reports and update them in real-time, modern businesses need a powerful service for information processing.
+Power BI is quite a multifunctional tool, so it’s hard to describe all its functionality in one article.
+We’ve decided to provide answers to basic questions about working with Power Bi reports, for example:

 - How to load the necessary data set into the program (on the example of integration with Google Analytics and data from MySQL).